coleism3/Plato/README.md

 Plato is to download pre-patched .app(s), as well as patch your own apps (and more coming soon!).

-To install, download the latest zip from releases and extract the .app.
-It should "just work".
+To install/update, see the instructions in the latest release.

 Unfortunately, Plato is CLOSED-SOURCE.
 Don't expect this to change.
+If you need an older build and it isn't avaliable on the releases page or isn't working right, open an issue.
+We keep archives of the source for each version.